|

 Six oclock

-Master Amdír, chief craftsman-builder of Eryn Carantaur,
+Master Amdír, the chief craftsman-builder of Eryn Carantaur,

-his assistant, Master Mablung, and his two young apprentices had
+his assistant Master Mablung, and his two young apprentices, had

 already been travelling for almost three hours whenas the